 Whatever your view on that, this remains an excellent pick.
 The butterfly keyboard has gone and the classic design with the strong display remains.

-- Could be the last Intel Macbook Air before the arrival of Apple Silicon
+- Could be the last Intel Macbook Air before Apple Silicon

 - Features a much improved keyboard than previous models